HD claims logo without B (2)

 • Notify your insurance company: Report the accident to your insurance company as soon as possible, providing them with the necessary information, and avoid admitting fault.

-• Ring our injury lawyers: If you have suffered injuries or damages, consider consulting with a personal injury lawyer.
-We can help you understand your legal rights, guide you through the claims process, and help you maximise your compensation.
+• Call our Panel of RTA solicitors: If you have suffered injuries or damages, consider consulting with a personal injury lawyer.
+We can help you understand your legal rights, guide you through the RTA personal injury claims process, and help you maximise your compensation.

-What Is The Process For Making A Rta Compensation Claim?
+What Is The Process For Making An RTA compensation Claim?

-The process for making an RTA compensation claim can vary depending on the jurisdiction you are in, but here is a general guide that should help you understand the basic steps involved:
+The process for making an RTA injury compensation claim can vary slightly depending on the type of your accident, but here is a general guide that should help you understand the basic steps involved:

 • Collect evidence: The first step in preparing an RTA compensation claim is gathering as much accident evidence as possible.
 These may contain accident photos, witness accounts, police reports, and medical records.